Contact

 Past Research

 Arun has worked on the art of letter-writing culture among the subaltern groups.
-He looks at how mobile labouring groups transformed a very elite activity of letter-writing into a mass culture by the nineteenth and twentieth century.
+He looks at how mobile labouring groups transformed a very elite activity of letter-writing into a mass culture by the nineteenth and twentieth centuries.

 He has also written on the history of the working-class nights, 'untouchable schools', and industrial schools.